 My psychological suspense novel, Take My Breath Away is now available as an ebook.
 Meanwhile, the sixth Lake District Mystery, The Frozen Shroud is now available in paperback and ebook as well as in hardback.

 The Corpse Candle

-My story "The Corpse Candle" will appear in the next Malice Domestic anthology.
+My story "The Corpse Candle" appeared in the recent Malice Domestic anthology "Murder Most Historical".